iPhone Black Screen After iOS 18/26 Beta Update? 6 Proven Fixes [iPhone 17 Supported]

 Part 1.
 Why is the iOS 18/26 Beta Stuck on the Black Screen?

 Several factors are responsible for the iOS 18/26 beta being stuck on the black screen.
-Understanding these factors will help you resolve the issue more effectively.
+Understanding these factors will help you resolve the issue more effectively—especially when you see an iPhone black screen after update and don’t know whether it’s a system freeze or an update interruption.

 So, let’s look at the reasons behind the black screen before discussing how to fix it.